-These regulations apply to all students registered, or seeking registration on postgraduate taught programmes.
+These regulations apply to all students registered, or seeking registration on postgraduate taught courses.

 - 1. Admissions requirements

 - 2. Recognition of prior learning

 - 3. Registration

 - 4. Enrolment

 - 5. Nomenclature of awards

-- 6. Structure of programmes
+- 6. Structure of courses

 - 7. Period of study

-- 8. Transfer of programme
+- 8. Transfer of course

-- 9. Registration for courses
+- 9. Registration for modules

 - 10. Attendance and submission of work

-- 11. Methods and conduct of course assessment
+- 11. Methods and conduct of module assessment

 - 12. Entry for assessment and re-assessment

-- 13. Outcomes of course assessment
+- 13. Outcomes of module assessment

 - 14. Extenuating circumstances

 - 15. Consideration and classification of candidates for the award

 - 16. Academic grounds for termination of registration

 - 17. Formal warning procedure

 - 18. Appeals against the outcomes of Boards of Examiners

 - 19. Appeals against the termination of registration through the formal warning procedure

-- 20. Programme of Extramural study
+- 20. Course of Extramural study

 - 21. Credit transfer